-Nothing in this provision shall prohibit the use of attorneys, escrow agents, abstractors, title companies, and other such professional assistance as necessary to perfect or transfer the title; or
+Nothing in this provision shall prohibit the use of attorneys, escrow agents, abstractors, title companies and other such professional assistance as necessary to perfect or transfer the title; or

-- (2) Rooms or units in dwellings containing living quarters occupied or intended to be occupied by no more than four (4) families living independently of each other, if the owner actually maintains and occupies one (1) of such living quarters as his, her, or their residence. - (b) For purposes of subsection (a) of this section, a person shall be deemed to be in the business of selling or renting dwellings if: - (1) He, she, or they have, within the preceding twelve (12) months, participated as principal in three (3) or more transactions involving the sale or rental of any dwelling or any interest therein; or - (2) He, she, or they have, within the preceding twelve (12) months, participated as agent, other than in the sale of their own personal residence, in providing sales or rental facilities or sales or rental services in two (2) or more transactions involving the sale or rental of any dwelling or any interest therein; or - (3) He, she, or they are the owner of any dwelling designed or intended for occupancy by, or occupied by, five (5) or more families. - (c) This article does not prohibit conduct against a person because such person has been convicted under federal law or the law of any state of the illegal manufacture or distribution of a controlled substance as defined in Section 102 of the Controlled Substances Act (21 U.S.C.
+- (2) Rooms or units in dwellings containing living quarters occupied or intended to be occupied by no more than four (4) families living independently of each other, if the owner actually maintains and occupies one (1) of such living quarters as his, her, or their residence. - (b) For purposes of subsection (a) of this section, a person shall be deemed to be in the business of selling or renting dwellings if: - (1) He, she, or they have, within the preceding twelve (12) months, participated as principal in three (3) or more transactions involving the sale or rental of any dwelling or any interest therein, or; - (2) He, she, or they have, within the preceding twelve (12) months, participated as agent, other than in the sale of their own personal residence, in providing sales or rental facilities or sales or rental services in two (2) or more transactions involving the sale or rental of any dwelling or any interest therein; or - (3) He, she, or they are the owner of any dwelling designed or intended for occupancy by, or occupied by, five (5) or more families. - (c) This article does not prohibit conduct against a person because such person has been convicted under federal law or the law of any state of the illegal manufacture or distribution of a controlled substance as defined in Section 201 of the Controlled Substances Act (21 U.S.C.
 802).

 Sec.
 4-3-6.
-Exemptions - Religious Organizations and Private Clubs.
+Exemptions - Religious Organizations, Private Clubs, and Dormitories.

-Nothing in this article shall prohibit a religious organization, association, or society, or any nonprofit institution or organization operated, supervised, or controlled by or in conjunction with a religious organization, association, or society, from limiting the sale, rental, or occupancy of dwellings which it owns or operates for other than a commercial purpose to persons of the same religion, or from giving preference to such persons, unless membership in such religion is restricted on account of race, color, or national origin.
-Nor shall anything in this subchapter prohibit a private club not in fact open to the public, which as an incident to its primary purpose or purposes provides lodgings which it owns or operates for other than a commercial purpose, from limiting the rental or occupancy of such lodgings to its members or from giving preference to its members.
+- (a) Nothing in this article shall prohibit a religious organization, association, or society, or any nonprofit institution or organization operated, supervised or controlled by or in conjunction with a religious organization, association, or society, from limiting the sale, rental or occupancy of dwellings which it owns or operates for other than a commercial purpose to persons of the same religion, or from giving preference to such persons, unless membership in such religion is restricted on account of race, color, or national origin.
+Nor shall anything in this subchapter prohibit a private club not in fact open to the public, which as an incident to its primary purpose or purposes provides lodgings which it owns or operates for other than a commercial purpose, from limiting the rental or occupancy of such lodgings to its members or from giving preference to its members. - (b) Nothing in this article shall prohibit the rental or leasing of dwelling accommodations based on sex in single-sex dormitories that involve shared bedrooms or bathrooms to the extent such single-sex dormitory designation is predicated on protecting values of personal safety or privacy.